Monkiwarmakchin/DistributedSystemsCollection/02.Multithread/README.md

 # Multithread
-A very simple example of a server that can receive multiple client requests through multithreading.
+A very simple example of a server that can receive multiple client requests due to multithreading.